pbs12/student-matching-algos/README.md

 ## other utilities
 - Random data generation scripts for student records and collegiate admission critera for testing with the data
-- a small implementation of the Boston Matching algorithm (to serve as a foil to Gale-Shapley)
+- A small implementation of the Boston Matching algorithm (to serve as a foil to Gale-Shapley)
--